OSHA Fines Toledo Bank For Carbon Monoxide Gas Leak

 The Occupational Safety and Health Administration (OSHA) has fined a Toledo bank $10,000 after several of its workers became sickened from carbon monoxide poisoning.
 An investigation revealed that a faulty heating system malfunctioned and led to a leak of the potentially fatal gas.
 Fortunately, everyone in the building was safely evacuated.

-are common in occupations involving physical labor, stories such as this show they can happen in any type of work environment.
+Although work accidents are common in occupations involving physical labor, stories such as this show they can happen in any type of work environment.